mcity/TeraSim/README.md

 - Python 3.8
 - SUMO 1.8

-We recoomend using Conda to create a virtual environment and install the MTLSP.
+We recoomend using Conda to create a virtual environment and install the terasim.
 ```
 conda create -n $env_name$ python=3.8
 conda activate $env_name$